ZhijianZhou01/virusrecom/README.md

 ## 1. Download and install

-(1) Users can run the source code directly, but before running the source code, you should install the environment required by virusrecom:
+(1) Users can run the source code directly, but before running, you should install the environment required by virusrecom:

 ```
 pip install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple